iluwatar/java-design-patterns/adapter/README.md

 }
 ```

-And captain expects an implementation of `RowingBoat` interface to be able to move
+The captain expects an implementation of `RowingBoat` interface to be able to move.

 ```java
 public class Captain {